Cyberbird99/Krypton/Krypton3.md

 The message plaintexts are in American English (*** very important) - They were produced from the same key (*** even better!)'

+My solution:

-# I got into Krypton 3 using the following command (I had already saved the password 'CAESARISEASY' in a file)
+I got into Krypton 3 using the following command (I had already saved the password 'CAESARISEASY' in a file)

-sshpass -p $(cat 3.txt) ssh -p 2231 krypton3@krypton.labs.overthewire.org
+"$ sshpass -p $(cat 3.txt) ssh -p 2231 krypton3@krypton.labs.overthewire.org"

 ![alt text](<Screenshot from 2024-05-27 22-38-35.png>)